August Busch IV: Accident resulting in death of Michele Frederick (1983)

 At age 19, while attending the University of Arizona, Busch was in an auto accident that resulted in the death of his passenger, 21-year-old Michele Frederick, a local model and waitress.
 According to witnesses, Busch had left a bar early one morning with Frederick.
 The vehicle wrecked at a 25 mph curve known for accidents.
 The car flipped and Frederick flew through the sunroof and was probably killed instantly when the car rolled over her.
 Busch left the scene of the accident without informing anyone.
 When police arrived on the scene hours later, they found several empty Bud Light cans lying near the car, and inside the car a wallet with two driver's licenses registered to Busch, and a handgun.
 Deputies found Busch at his Tucson townhouse 4 miles (6 km) away, with blood on his body, a sawed-off shotgun, and in a dazed condition exhibiting signs of amnesia.
 Busch was found to have suffered a skull fracture in the accident.
 After a lengthy investigation by the Pima County Sheriff's Department in July 1984, the Pima County District Attorney announced he was not charging Busch with any wrongdoing.
 He said that while Busch appeared to have been speeding at 45 mph, that was not sufficient for charges, and witnesses from the bar did not report that he appeared to be drinking excessively.
-As part of regular procedure, police took blood and urine samples from Busch while he was in custody.
-These samples were to assess whether and how much he had been drinking at the time of the accident.
+As part of regular procedure, police took blood and urine samples to assess whether and how much he had been drinking at the time of the accident.
 However, the hospital lost the urine sample, and the blood sample had been run through a centrifuge, rendering it useless.

 Car chase (1985)

-Busch was arrested at the age of 20 in St. Louis after leading undercover police in an unmarked car on a chase with speeds reaching between 85 and 90 mph. on Kingshighway Boulevard in the Central West End of the city.
+Busch was arrested at the age of 20 in St. Louis after leading undercover police in an unmarked car on a chase with speeds reaching between 85 and 90 mph on Kingshighway Boulevard in the Central West End of the city.
+Two narcotics detectives driving west on U.S. Route 40 started chasing Busch when he allegedly passed them going 80 to 90 miles per hour.
+Busch stopped twice, but each time sped away when an officer approached his car.
 He was returning from visiting PT's Sports Cabaret, a strip bar in Sauget, Illinois.
 The officers ended the chase by shooting out the rear tire of Busch's car.
 Busch claimed he thought they were attempting to kidnap him.
 The police accused him of trying to run over two officers with his Mercedes.
 Busch was acquitted of assault by a St. Louis jury.